 (a) Attend, if possible, the University Counselling Services-run Peer Support programme and become a trained peer supporter.

 (b) Be available to talk to people in a confidential peer support capacity.

 (c) Distribute information they should receive relating to the welfare of minorities freely and without discrimination.

 (d) Organise one welcome event during Freshers’ week and one event per term.

-(e) Liaise with the OUSU LGBTQ Officer, Black and Minority Ethnic Students’ & Anti-Racism Officer and Disabilities Officer, and the HCR D&E Rep, organising one termly meeting with the latter, along with the Welfare reps from both Common Rooms and any members of the D&E Committee.
+(e) Liaise with the Oxford SU LGBTQ+ Officer, Black and Minority Ethnic Students’ & Anti-Racism Officer and Disabilities Officer, and the HCR D&E Rep, organising one termly meeting with the latter, along with the Welfare reps from both Common Rooms and any members of the D&E Committee.